sadukie/sadukie-blog/about-me/index.md

 There are two takes on this:
 </p>
 <ul>
-  <li>Sadukie has bseen working in technology close to 30 years - as a tech support specialst, desktop support specialist, system administrator, database administrato, web server administrator, reports developer, database developer, web developer, software architect, and tech trainer.
+  <li>Sadukie has been working in technology close to 30 years - as a tech support specialst, desktop support specialist, system administrator, database administrato, web server administrator, reports developer, database developer, web developer, software architect, and tech trainer.
 She has a wealth of experience in a variety of techs.
 She enjoys geeking out with her people.</li>
   <li>She's married to a geek!
-He's the hadware/networking/3D printing to her software development.
+He's the hardware/networking/3D printing to her software development.
 He's the reason why she learned HTML back in the late 90s.</li>
 </ul>
 </details>